OttoVintola/ottovintola/public/posts/variational-autoencoders.md

 # Understanding Variational Autoencoders

 Variational Autoencoders (VAEs) are a fascinating class of deep learning models that combine probabilistic graphical models with neural networks.
-They allow us to both compress data into a learned continuous latent representation and generate new samples from that learned distribution [@Rosenblatt1958ThePA]
+They allow us to both compress data into a learned continuous latent representation and generate new samples from that learned distribution.
+Variational autoencoders are cool [@kingma2013]

 ## The Math Behind VAEs